-In light of this it makes sense to reflect upon some of the ways in which network structures can vary and the different strengths and vulnerabilities of these structures.
-However, in doing this we should recognise that we are discussing ideal types, only approximated in practice, and that properties of social networks do not automatically or necessarily have the effects to which I refer, given the intelligent, inventive and adaptive nature of their human nodes, and the complex nature of human social relations.
+In light of this, it makes sense to reflect upon some of the ways in which network structures can vary and the different strengths and vulnerabilities of these structures.
+In doing this we should recognise that we are discussing ideal types, only approximated in practice, and that properties of social networks do not automatically or necessarily have the effects to which I refer, given the intelligent, inventive, and adaptive nature of their human nodes, and the complex nature of human social relations.

-Here I discuss two axes of variation: centralisation-decentralisation and density-sparsity (see Figure One).
+Here I discuss two axes of variation: centralisation-decentralisation and density-sparsity (see Figure 1).

-Removal of nodes is not random in the case of criminal or extremist networks.
-Rivals and police and security forces will deliberately seek out central figures in a network.
+Rivals and police and security forces will deliberately seek out central figures in a network

 Furthermore, an increase in the number of exchanges required to move resources or information around a network itself increases the risk of detection.
 Every exchange runs the risk of inviting attention or interception.